 Siân Moxon teaches across the Architecture and Interior Design courses at both undergraduate and postgraduate level.

-Siân Moxon is a Senior Lecturer and Sustainability Coordinator at The Cass School of Architecture.
+Siân Moxon is a Senior Lecturer and Sustainability Coordinator at the School of Art, Architecture and Design.
 She teaches across the Architecture and Interior Design courses at both undergraduate and postgraduate level.

 Siân has published many articles and her book, Sustainability in Interior Design (Laurence King, 2012), is a global success.
 Her current research focus is biodiversity in architecture, and her Rewild My Street research project has won competitions and award nominations.